The Easiest Way to Boil Eggs Is in an Electric Kettle

 Alternatively, run under cold water for a few minutes if you don’t have any ice.

-Tip: If you’re staying in a hotel, get a bucket of ice and use that for your ice bath.
+💡Pro Tip: If you’re staying in a hotel, get a bucket of ice and use that for your ice bath.

-boiled eggs cooling in an ice bath
+Kettle boiled eggs are cooling in an ice bath

 Allow at least 15 minutes to cool, peel, and enjoy!